wbzyl/rack-codehighlighter/README.markdown

 ## How it works?

-The middleware looks for code blocks to be highlighted in the HTML produced by your application.
+*Rack::Codehighlighter* looks for code blocks to be highlighted in the HTML produced by your application.
 For each block found it calls requested highlighter.